Vision of subject

 Travel and Tourism

 BTEC travel and tourism is a subject that is taught as an option subject.
 Students that opt to take travel and tourism in Key Stage 4 have 3 hours a week in mixed ability classes and are working towards a BTEC level 2 award which is the equivalent of a GCSE.
-They follow Pearson BTEC first award in Travel and tourism.
-They will be awarded a Pass, Merit or distinction following their examinations three pieces of coursework.
+They follow Pearson BTEC Tech Travel and tourism.
+They will be awarded a Pass, Merit, distinction or distinction* following their examinations two pieces of coursework.
 Coursework is completed throughout year 10 and 11 and is used to track progress.
-Students will also sit one exam in January of year 11. .
+Students will also sit one exam in January of year 11.
 Feedback is related to BTEC criteria to highlight areas of strength and development throughout the course.
 Homework is set on a weekly basis.

 Throughout the course, students develop the following skills:

 The opportunity to develop knowledge and technical skills in a practical learning environment.